 Dr. Young Oon Kim was born in 1915 on Hwang-Hae Island in Korea.
 After she graduated in Theology from Kanzai University in Japan she became professor of Christology at Ewha Woman’s University in Seoul.
 In 1948 she received a Master’s degree in Theology from Emanuel College, Toronto University and in December of the same year an Honorary Doctor’s degree in Humanism from Richard College.

-From 1975 on she taught Systematic Theology at the Graduate School of the Unification Theological Seminary in Barrytown, New York.
-Some of her most important publications are..
-Unification Theology and Christian Thought, Divine Principle and its Application, World Religions Volume I, II, and III, Unification Theology, An Introduction to Theology, and The Types of Modern Theology.
-Presently she is teaching Systematic Theology at the Sung Hwa Theological Seminary in Korea.
+From 1975 on she taught Systematic Theology at the Graduate School of the Unification Theological Seminary in Barrytown, New York [and later at the Sung Hwa Theological Seminary in Korea].
+Some of her most important publications are: Unification Theology and Christian Thought, Divine Principle and its Application, World Religions Volume I, II, and III, Unification Theology, An Introduction to Theology, and The Types of Modern Theology.